rskim47/rskim47/README.md

 🧠  I'm great at problem-solving using Node.js, MongoDB and Python!

-🌱  I want to learn more about Apache Spark, TensorFlow and React-Native.
+🌱  I want to learn more about TensorFlow, NFTs, and React-Native.

-💬  Ask me about Aviation 🛫 Real estate 🏡 and Startups!💡
+💬  Ask me about Aviation 🛫, Real estate 🏡, and Startups!💡

 😊  How to reach me: <rickkim95@gmail.com>, [LinkedIn](https://www.linkedin.com/in/rskim47/)